 Importance of Health Textile

 Microbial contamination on the surface is a common problem in hospitals and healthcare facilities, and it can cause infection and cross-infection.
 Surgical materials must provide adequate protection against microorganisms, body fluids, and aerosols.
-For the human body, intangible or implantable devices, and external devices, preventing diseases is important.
+For the human body, intangible or implantable devices, and external devices, preventing diseases is essential.

-Surgical textiles such as surgical gowns, gloves, and masks are common in operating rooms to protect the surgical team and patients from the spread of dangerous microorganisms/viruses.
+Surgical textiles such as surgical gowns, gloves, and masks are common in operating rooms to protect the surgical team and patients from spreading dangerous microorganisms/viruses.
 It is suitable for surgical personnel who need to maintain its effectiveness without reducing its effectiveness.
 The private environment created by using protective clothing, gloves, and masks increases the possibility of thermal fatigue, which has been shown to increase error rates, reduce performance, and reduce efficiency.
 In addition, providing adequate physical comfort to healthcare providers can have a positive psychological impact.

 Future Application of Medical Textile